 Your handshake conveys so much more than an initial greeting.
 In business, it’s your first connection with a client or candidate, and it can vastly alter the entire course of a meeting.
 Establishing that connection before diving into the content of a meeting allows the client or candidate to feel a sense of trust and welcoming the moment they step into the room.
-It’s also the first impression that a candidate or client is giving to you — handshakes are a two way street, and both sides are equally as important.
+It’s also the first impression that a candidate or client is giving to you — handshakes are a two-way street, and both sides are equally as important.

-In fact, according to The Charisma Myth, a book all about personal magnetism, handshakes are so important during interviews that one Fortune 500 CEO once said if he had to decide between two candidates with similar qualifications, he'd give the position to the candidate with the better handshake.
-Perhaps that seems a bit far-fetched, but he isn’t the only one who judges job fit based off the power of a handshake.
+In fact, according to The Charisma Myth, a book all about personal magnetism, handshakes are so important during interviews that one Fortune 500 CEO once said if he had to decide between two candidates with similar qualifications, he’d give the position to the candidate with the better handshake.
+Perhaps that seems a bit far-fetched, but he isn’t the only one who judges job fit based on the power of a handshake.
 One study conducted by management experts at the University of Iowa analyzed candidate interactions in job interviews.
-What they found was that handshakes are “one of the first nonverbal clues we get about the person's overall personality, and that impression is what we remember."
+What they found was that handshake meaning in business “one of the first nonverbal clues we get about the person’s overall personality, and that impression is what we remember.”
 We’re trained on how to dress for an interview, and we’re even trained what to say and how to say it.
 So why aren’t we ever trained on quite possibly the most significant step of all?

 Long story short, handshakes are SO important.
-Especially in sales, a proper handshake can make or break a deal, and as a job candidate it could alter the entire course of your career.
+Especially in sales, a proper handshake can make or break a deal, and as a job candidate, it could alter the entire course of your career.
 And to think that it all starts with this one simple gesture.